Does Your Small Business Need a Consultant?

 - Tax software

-Unless your business is in the information technology field or you are otherwise proficient with maintaining hardware devices and solving software issues you will likely need the services of IT consultants.
+Unless your business is in the information technology field or you are otherwise proficient with maintaining hardware devices and solving software issues, an IT consultant is recommended.

 In addition to repairing hardware and operating systems, an IT consultant can perform other duties, including:

-- helping you ensure your valuable business data is backed up in case of emergencies;
+- Ensuring valuable business data is backed up in case of emergencies;

-However, in the long run businesses that employ an effective HR strategy typically have better working environments and higher morale, which increases employee retention and lowers turnover costs.
-As a result more and more small businesses are outsourcing their HR functions.
+However, businesses with effective HR strategies typically have better working environments and higher morale, which increases employee retention and lowers turnover costs.
+As a result, more and more small businesses are outsourcing their HR functions.

 Professional HR consultants are trained and knowledgeable in all aspects of employee relations and can:

-- handle the recruitment of new employees (or contract/temp workers), including advertising, interviewing, background/reference checks, etc.
+- handle the recruitment of new employees or contract workers, including advertising, interviewing, background/reference checks, etc.